 How to wave dash in Rocket League

 This technique is a tough one to master.
 However, if perfected, can be used to great effect and get you out of tough situations.
 In order to pull this off, you’ll need to practice, so we suggest you enter free play mode before you begin.

 - Try and combine these jumps one after the other in the same direction.

 - So next push the throttle slightly and jump forward.
 Then try and combine alternate left and right slides as you move.

+There are also very similar techniques that can be used for straight forward and back movement though the timing for this is extremely hard to perfect.
 Players can use the same angle either leaning back or forward while holding the power slide button to push the car forward or backward much faster than normal.
 This is usually coupled with a flip boost to give best results.